-(b) please complete the application form (Thesis award proposal sheet_2012), which involves the submission of the thesis abstract for preliminary evaluation, and
+(b) please complete the application form (Thesis award proposal sheet_2012), which involves the submission of the thesis abstract for preliminary evaluation (max 2 pages), and

 (c) attach a letter of recommendation from the supervisor outlining how and why the candidate is worthy of this European Society of Biomechanics distinction.

-(d) submit a full and complete CV, a pdf document of the complete final PhD thesis (max 10mb!), and a pdf document of the Abstract alone, all presented in English
+(d) submit a complete CV, a pdf document of the complete final PhD thesis (max 10 MB), and a pdf document of the Abstract alone, all presented in English

 (e) email all documents to the chair of the Awards Committee: Prof. Hanna Isaksson: award.chair_at_esbiomech.org.
 Please name all your documents lastname_firstname_documentname.pdf.

 ——————————- ANNOUNCEMENT ——————————-

-The awards committee is pleased to announce that the winner of the ESB Best Doctoral Thesis in Biomechanics award for 2017 is:
+The Award Committee is pleased to announce that the winner of the ESB Best Doctoral Thesis in Biomechanics Award 2017 is:

 2017 – Lorenzo Grassi (Lund University, Sweden)